actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

         * [protected branches e.g. force pushes to master](https://github.com/blog/2051-protected-branches-and-required-status-checks)
         * Coding guidelines backed up by [CI checks](https://stickler-ci.com/)
 * Ensure your naming conventions makes sense, if something is called build_X and it actually deploys_X then change the name to deploys_X if possible to reduce confusion
-* Nobody should be able to do something catastrophic to an environment unless they are dead set on doing so i.e.
+* Nobody should be able to do something catastrophic to an environment unless they are determined on doing so i.e.
         * Use safety harnesses
                 * [Make](https://www.gnu.org/software/make/), [Gradle](https://gradle.org/) or [Rake](https://ruby.github.io/rake/) commands to do the most common tasks safety without the worry of screwing up e.g. Ansible tasks: